SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 Alternatively, the client MAY require the user to re-authenticate (i.e., re-establish the session with the native app user) in the external user-agent (e.g., the browser).
 This approach is less recommended because it degrades usability.

-Note that when redirecting to the origin or native app where the user-agent session is in place, the client MUST NOT expose the returned location in a way that is controllable by an attacker.
+Note that if the client chooses to redirect to the origin or native app where the user session is in place, the client MUST NOT expose the returned location in a way that is controllable by an attacker.
 Otherwise, an attacker could tamper with the returned location to leak authorization credentials via an open redirect.

+Due to divergent application scenarios, the exact implementation of the session binding validation is out of the scope of this document.

 # Security Considerations {#Security}